dxw/whippet/docs/generate.md

 You can change the location with the `-d` option.

-You can change the location of the WordPress repository set in `config/application.json` with the `-r` option.
+You can change the location of the WordPress core repository set in `config/application.json` with the `-r` option.
+The default is `https://github.com/WordPress/WordPress.git`.

 If you're using GitLab (e.g. within dxw infrastructure), use the `-c` option to generate a `.gitlab-ci.yml` template file for the app.